0xlkda/resume/default.md

 # LE KHAC DUY ANH  | Software Engineer | [(+84)906789832](tel:+84906789832) | [lekhacduyanh@gmail.com](mailto:lekhacduyanh@gmail.com) | [Github](https://github.com/0xlkda) | [Gists](https://gist.github.com/0xlkda)

 # Summary
-In the last four years, Duy Anh has been given the superpower to use any tool he wants to translating his logical prowess into instructions a computer deciphers.
+In the last four years, Duy Anh has been given the superpower to use any tool he wants to translating his logical prowess into computer instructions.
 He enjoys crafting professional codebases using JavaScript.
 It is good enough for almost all cases — frontend, backend, collages, and goods.

 He happy to do anything else that fits the needs at the moment in time,